Singularities on Fano fibrations and beyond: Singularities on log Calabi-Yau fibrations

-\emph{Step 2.} So we can assume $B+M\not\equiv 0$ over $\eta_Z$.
-Running an MMP on $N$ over $Z$, we can assume $N$ is nef and big over $Z$.
+\emph{Step 2.} So from now on we assume $B+M\not\equiv 0$ over $\eta_Z$.
+In particular, $K_X$ is not pseudo-effective over $Z$.
+By the previous step, $N$ is nef and big over $Z$.
 Let $t$ be the smallest number such that $K_X+tN$ is pseudo-effective over $Z$.
 By [\ref{B-geom-pol-var}, Lemma 4.11], $t$ is bounded from above.
-Moreover, $t$ is a rational number because $(X,tN)$ considered as a generalised pair nef part $tN$ has a good minimal model over $Z$ which is not of general type (see Step 3).
+Moreover, $t$ is a rational number because $(X,tN)$, considered as a generalised pair with nef part $tN$, has a good minimal model over $Z$ [\ref{BZh}, Lemma 4.4] which is not of general type, so considering intersection numbers shows $t$ is rational.

 We reduce the theorem to the case when $t\ge 1$.
 Let $l\in \Z^{\ge 0}$ be the largest number such that $L:=lK_X+N$ is big over $Z$.
 Note that